-In addition, the Code of Federal Regulations requires all registrants – including defendant manufacturers and wholesalers/ distributors – to “design and operate a system to disclose to the registrant suspicious orders of controlled substances.”
+In addition, the Code of Federal Regulations requires all registrants—including defendant manufacturers and wholesalers/ distributors—to “design and operate a system to disclose to the registrant suspicious orders of controlled substances.”
 21. C.F.R. § 1301.74(b).
 Virginia regulations require that registrants “provide and maintain appropriate inventory controls in order to detect and document any theft, counterfeiting, or diversion of prescription drugs.”
 18 VAC 110-50-90.

+Virginia law also imposes certain specific requirements on pharmacy retailers who are intended to serve as the last line of defense against diversion and abuse of controlled substances.
+Pharmacies are to dispense prescriptions for controlled substances only for legitimate medicinal or therapeutic purposes, and before dispensing an opioid prescription, a pharmacist or healthcare practitioner is required to confirm that the prescription is bona fide and that it was issued pursuant to a bona fide prescriber-patient relationship.
+Va.
+Code Ann. § 54.1-3303.

-On information and belief, Defendants knowingly, recklessly, and/or negligently supplied suspicious quantities of prescription opioids to obviously suspicious physicians and pharmacies in and around Rockbridge County, without disclosing suspicious orders as required by regulations and otherwise circumventing their statutory obligations under Virginia and Federal law.
+On information and belief, Manufacturer and Distributor Defendants knowingly, recklessly, and/or negligently supplied suspicious quantities of prescription opioids to obviously suspicious physicians and pharmacies in and around Halifax County, without disclosing suspicious orders as required by regulations and otherwise circumventing their statutory obligations under Virginia and Federal law.

+Similarly, on information and belief, the Pharmacy Defendants knowingly, recklessly, and/or negligently dispensed suspicious prescriptions and suspicious quantities of prescriptions to customers who showed obvious indicators of opioid addiction and/or who received prescriptions that were manifestly not written pursuant to a bona fide patient-prescriber relationship.

 Defendants’ refusal to report and investigate suspicious orders had far-reaching effects.
 The DEA is required to annually set production quotas for regulated drugs.
-In the context of opioids, however, the DEA has cited the difficulty of determining an appropriate production level to ensure that adequate quantities are available for legitimate medical use.
-That is because there are no direct measures available to establish legitimate medical need.
+In the context of opioids, however, the DEA has cited the difficulty of determining an appropriate production level to ensure that adequate quantities are available for medical use.
+That is because there are no direct measures available to establish medical need.
 The DEA’s difficulty in setting production quotas was compounded by the fact that the Manufacturer and Distributor Defendants failed to report suspicious orders of opioids and failed to maintain effective controls against diversion.
 The Defendants’ deliberate failures thus prevented the DEA from realizing the full extent of opioid diversion for years.

+As a direct result of Defendants’ failures, excess amounts of Defendants’ opioids were shipped into Virginia, causing a public-health and law-enforcement crisis in Halifax County.

 The Defendants could have (and should have) reported and stopped the flow of prescription opioids into the black market.
 But Defendants intentionally, recklessly, and/or negligently failed to investigate, report, and halt suspicious orders.
-Accordingly, as a direct result of the Defendants’ misconduct, substantial and dangerous quantities of prescription opioids were illegally diverted to and overprescribed in Rockbridge County.
+Accordingly, as a direct result of the Defendants’ misconduct, substantial and dangerous quantities of prescription opioids were illegally diverted to and overprescribed in Halifax County.

 MANUFACTURER DEFENDANTS

 The Manufacturer Defendants are required to design and operate a system to detect suspicious orders, and to report such orders to law enforcement.
-(See 21 C.F.R. § 1301.74(b); 21 U.S.C. § 823).
+See 21 C.F.R. § 1301.74(b); 21 U.S.C. § 823.
 They have not done so.

 Upon information and belief, the Manufacturer Defendants collected, tracked, and monitored extensive data concerning suspicious physicians and pharmacies, obtained from the Distributor Defendants who supplied the Manufacturer Defendants with distribution data in exchange for rebates or other incentives so Manufacturer Defendants could better drive sales.